City Licensing Information and Guidance

 alcohol server training

 All individuals who serve alcohol to the public or view identification cards to determine age must successfully complete a classroom* alcoholic beverage server training program approved by the Framingham Police Department and Licensing Bureau.
-See FAQs for providers. *Online server training will be accepted 60 days past the Governor's State of Emergency.
+See FAQs for providers. *Online server training will be accepted until August 15, 2021 (60 days past the Governor's State of Emergency which ends June 15, 2021).

 All individuals who serve alcohol to the public or view identification cards to determine age must successfully complete a classroom* alcoholic beverage server training program approved by the Framingham Police Department and Licensing Bureau.
 See FAQs for providers.